-Tell us more about your role at LR?
+Tell us about your role at LR.

 Why did you join?

-The morning will start off with an open meeting about the audit.
-In the opening meeting I will introduce what the audit is for, how it will be conducted and the agenda for the following days as well as introducing the auditing team.
+The morning will start off with an open meeting with stakeholder about the audit.
+In the meeting, I will introduce the purpose of the audit, how it will be conducted and the agenda for the following days as well as introducing the auditing team.
 Then we share the jobs within the audit team and who reviews what.
-I often have interviews with the office manager to go through operation and health and safety management.
-From those interviews I try to verify whether they have complied what is required from the company.
-The audit team will have a small team meeting to share the findings with each other and make sure we understand what we have found and we also have a wash up meeting with the auditees to keep them updated of the potential findings so there is no surprise to them at the end.
+I often have interviews with the Office Manager to go through operation, and health and safety management.
+From those interviews, I find out if they are complying with company requirements.
+Then, the audit team will have a short team meeting to share the findings and make sure they’re correct.
+After that, we have a wash up meeting with the auditees to keep them updated on the potential findings so there is no surprise at the end.

 What is your proudest moment at LR?

-Back in 2012 we were implementing the new ISO18000 to Greater China.
-I supported the area manager at the time to make sure colleagues understood the new requirements and to maintain the documentation required for audits.
+Back in 2012, we were implementing the new ISO 18000 in Greater China.
+I supported the Area Manager at the time to make sure our team understood the new standards and maintained the documentation required for audits.
 Finally we passed the external audit with zero findings and I was awarded with a Power of You award.
-The CEO at the time awarded it to me infront of all my colleagues when he visited China and the photo of that was on the home page of our website.
+The CEO at the time awarded it to me in front of all my colleagues when he visited China and the photo of that was on the home page of our website.
 For me, that was a very proud moment.

-What has been your most interesting technical challenge?
+Most interesting technical challenge?